 Running `target/debug/minigrep monomorphization poem.txt`

 Excellent!
-We’ve built our own mini version of a classic tool, and learned a lot about how to structure applications.
+We’ve built our own mini version of a classic tool and learned a lot about how to structure applications.
 We’ve also learned a bit about file input and output, lifetimes, testing, and command line parsing.

-To round out this project chapter, we’re going to briefly demonstrate how to work with environment variables and how to print to standard error, both of which are useful when writing command line programs.
-Feel free to move on to Chapter 13 if you’d like at this point.
+To round out this project, we’ll briefly demonstrate how to work with environment variables and how to print to standard error, both of which are useful when you’re writing command line programs.

 Working with Environment Variables

-We’re going to improve our tool with an extra feature: an option for case insensitive searching that the user can turn on via an environment variable.
-We could make this a command line option and require that users enter it each time they want it to apply, but instead we’re going to use an environment variable.
-This allows our users to set the environment variable once and have all their searches be case insensitive in that terminal session.
+We’ll improve minigrep by adding an extra feature: an option for case-insensitive searching that the user can turn on via an environment variable.
+We could make this feature a command line option and require that users enter it each time they want it to apply, but instead we’ll use an environment variable.
+Doing so allows our users to set the environment variable once and have all their searches be case insensitive in that terminal session.

 Writing a Failing Test for the Case-Insensitive search Function

-We want to add a new search_case_insensitive function that we will call when the environment variable is on.

-We’re going to continue following the TDD process, so the first step is again to write a failing test.
-We’ll add a new test for the new case-insensitive search function, and rename our old test from one_result to case_sensitive to be clearer about the differences between the two tests, as shown in Listing 12-20:
+We want to add a new search_case_insensitive function that we’ll call when the environment variable is on.
+We’ll continue to follow the TDD process, so the first step is again to write a failing test.
+We’ll add a new test for the new search_case_insensitive function and rename our old test from one_result to case_sensitive to clarify the differences between the two tests, as shown in Listing 12-20:

-Filename: src/lib.rs
+src/lib.rs

 #[cfg(test)]